Publications

 You can also find my articles on my Google Scholar profile.

-Stochastic Trajectory Optimization for Demonstration Imitation
+Stochastic Trajectory Optimization for Robotic Skill Acquisition From a Suboptimal Demonstration

-Published in Arxiv, 2024
+Published in RA-L, 2025

 Recommended citation: Ming, C., Wang, Z., Zhang, B., Duan, X., & He, J. (2024).
 Stochastic Trajectory Optimization for Demonstration Imitation. arXiv preprint arXiv:2408.03131. https://arxiv.org/pdf/2408.03131

-Published in Arxiv, 2023
+Published in CAC, 2024

 The integration of Large Language Models (LLMs) into robotics has revolutionized human-robot interactions and autonomous task planning.
 However, these systems are often unable to self-correct during the task execution, which hinders their adaptability in dynamic real-world environments.
-To address this issue, we present a Hierarchical Closed-loop Robotic Intelligent Self-correction Planner (HiCRISP), an innovative framework that enables robots to correct errors within individual steps during the task execution.
+To address this issue, we present an LLM-based Hierarchical Closed-loop Robotic Intelligent Self-correction Planner (HiCRISP), an innovative framework that enables robots to correct errors within individual steps during the task execution.
 HiCRISP actively monitors and adapts the task execution process, addressing both high-level planning and low-level action errors.
 Extensive benchmark experiments, encompassing virtual and real-world scenarios, showcase HiCRISP’s exceptional performance, positioning it as a promising solution for robotic task planning with LLMs.